bieniaragwen/technicalwritingportfolio/VirtualBoxRedesign.md

 ## Result

-This clickable prototype fits into a larger UX content strategy that prioritizes clean, efficient information, adherence to a consistent style guide, and thorough organization.
+This clickable prototype fits into a larger UX content strategy that prioritizes clean, efficient information, adherence to a consistent style guide, single-sourced content, and a thorough organization of its information architecture.
 A knowledge base system would greatly improve VirtualBox's website and documentation, allowing users to find information more efficiently.